conan-io/docs/installation.rst

 Install with pip (recommended)
 ------------------------------

-To install Conan using ``pip``, you need a Python >= 3.5 distribution installed on your machine.
+To install latest Conan 2.0 pre-release version using ``pip``, you need a Python >= 3.5 distribution installed on your machine.
 Modern Python distros come with pip pre-installed.
 However, if necessary you can install pip by following the instructions in `pip docs`_.

 .. warning::
     Python 2.x and Python <= 3.4 support has been dropped.
 Conan will not work with those python versions.